 - Expand the effectiveness of existing international guidance on responsible value chains; and

 - Increase understanding of how to support downstream supply chain customers.

 The study sets out to achieve these aims through:

 - Development of a simple, evidence-based measurement tool for the purpose of assessing, at corporate-level and on the basis of publicly available information, policies and practices of companies that trade in extractives, with regards to human rights due diligence, business integrity and financial integrity; and

 - Piloting the measurement tool by applying it to a selected portfolio of geographically dispersed companies.

 Timeframe of the study

-Following this public comment period, RMF will finalise the methodology of the study and commence initial public domain data-gathering of evidence related to the indicators and metric questions.
+Following the public comment period, RMF will finalise the methodology of the study and commence initial public domain data-gathering of evidence related to the indicators and metric questions.
 Subsequently, there will be a company review and reporting period, followed by final analysis and scoring.
-The results of the study will be published along with the source documents and scoring framework, in early 2021.
+The results of the study will be published in early 2021.